cea-hpc/modules/doc/source/modulefile.rst

 load-any<load-any>` continues to the next modulefile instead of aborting the whole process.
 No attempt to load listed modulefiles is made if one of these modulefiles is found already loaded.

+On :mfcmd:`module try-load<module>` modulefile command, each modulefile specified is considered an optional pre-requirement.
+If it is loaded afterward and if the :mconfig:`auto_handling` configuration option is enabled, the dependent module will get automatically reloaded.

 ENVIRONMENT